 Route optimization through dispatch tracking is to find the fastest way with the least traffic.
 It also includes finding the safest roads that offer the least chances of theft and knowing when cargo theft is most likely to occur.

 Texas, Florida, Georgia, and California are the states with the most frequent cargo theft incidents.
 Thefts are more likely to happen on weekends and escalate during holidays.
 These are the crucial details that fleet managers should consider when planning routes and scheduling trips.
 Staying aware of the trends about hotspots and types of products that thieves love to steal would make it easier to plan out optimized routes.

 Additionally, having optimized routes help drivers reach their destination fast, which means they spend much less time on the road.
-Less time spent on the road is equivalent to fewer chances for cargo theft to occur.
+Less time spent on the street is equivalent to fewer chances for cargo theft to occur.

 Drivers are required to stop and take a certain number of breaks when delivering cargo.
 The longer they stay on the road means they have to take more breaks, and evidently, most hijackings happen when trucks are parked, and drivers are on break.

 End-to-End Trip Monitoring

 Keeping track of every movement vehicles make is another way to prevent cargo theft.
 Dispatch tracking systems provide an option to set up a feature that gives alerts every time a truck goes off route or is deviating from the schedule.
 These are considerable signs that a vehicle is either having driver issues or experiencing a hi-jacking or robbery.

 Additionally, fleet owners can invest in remote vehicle immobilization technology.
 The device gets installed in the vehicle’s engine, which can gradually slow down the trailer and eventually turn off the engine.
 With dispatch tracking technology, fleet managers can control the device remotely.